Tim Rollins and K.O.S.: Biography

 Timothy William Rollins was born on June 10, 1955, in Pittsfield, Maine.
 He was a day student at the Maine Central Institute before studying fine art at the University of Maine.
 He then earned a BFA from the School of Visual Arts in New York (1975–77).
 After graduate studies in art education and philosophy at New York University (1977 and 1979), Rollins began teaching art for middle school students in a South Bronx public school.
 In 1984, he launched the "Art and Knowledge Workshop" in the Bronx together with a group of at-risk students who called themselves K.O.S.
 (Kids of Survival).

 Since the founding of the Art & Knowledge Workshop in 1982, Tim Rollins & K.O.S. have produced allegorical paintings, sculptures and drawings by mining the vast wealth of printed matter - from the popular to the arcane, from the minor to the canonical, from legal documents to comic books (areas in no way mutually exclusive in Rollins & K.O.S.'s view) - which are themselves understood as political allegories.

-Rollins died in December 2017, aged 62.
-The current members of K.O.S. at that time included Angel Abreu (b.
+Rollins died of cardiovascular disease in December 2017, aged 62.
+The members of K.O.S. at that time included Jose Parissi (b.
+1974) Angel Abreu (b.
 1974), Jorge Abreu (b.
 1979), Robert Branch (b.
 1977), Ala Ebtekar (b.
 1978), Ricardo Nelson Savinon (b.
 1971) and Noe Sosa (b.
 1992).